geotrellis/geotrellis-landsat-tutorial/README.md

 Select the `tutorial.ServeNDVI` to run.

-You can either go tonow open `static/index.html` and see our NDVI tiles on a web map.
+You can now open `static/index.html` and see our NDVI tiles on a web map.